 Where is the nearest parking?

 There is a NCP car park on George Hudson Street (access from toft green).
 There are also a few on street parking spaces at the top of Micklegate.

 Do you have wheelchair access and are there any steps?

 There are two steps in the practice up to the testing rooms, however we do have a portable ramp which can easily be used.

 I have a blue badge where can I park nearby?

-If you have a blue badge you can park outside the practice for up to 3 hours, alternatively there is parking on North Street, If you come by taxi and need a return taxi booking, please ask reception and they will be happy to organise this for you.
+If you have a blue badge you can park nearby on North Street and Skeldergate for up to 3 hours.
+If you come by taxi and need a return taxi booking, please ask reception and they will be happy to organise this for you.